Classes

 May 16, 2009

-Beeja's dancers Arianna Ballabio and Elena Jacinta performed in Nice, France, for the festival Art Protect 2009.
+Beeja's dancers Arianna and Elena performed in Nice, France, for the festival Art Protect 2009.
 Art Protect is an annual event celebrating intercultural dialogue between art, new technologies and environment, a concept conceived by the sculptress Dominique de Séguin.

 March 29 – 31, 2009